What is a book landing page, and how can you use one to promote your books

 Selecting the Elementor Canvas template will then enable you to create landing pages from a blank canvas without any headers, footers or sidebars.

-If you use a free blogging platform such as WordPress.com, Wix or Blogger, you can still create landing pages, but each platform has a different method.
+If you use a free blogging platform such as WordPress.com, Wix or Blogger, you can still create landing pages for your books, but each platform has a different method.
 Use the links below to find out how you can create landing pages on your platform.

 Designing your book landing page

-While most authors are certainly not accomplished website designers, it doesn’t take a lot of effort to create an eye-catching landing page.
+While most authors are certainly not accomplished website designers, it doesn’t take a lot of effort to create an eye-catching landing page for a book.

 There are a lot of well-designed templates available, and with only a little imagination and modification you can certainly create a page with a pleasing design.

 As there very few elements and only very basic text on a landing page, there is not much to do.

 There are thousands of examples of landing page design, but most are for subscription sign-up forms, lead generators and SEO experts.
 These types of pages are not really suitable for authors trying to sell books.